7 Essential Steps for Secure Farm Fence Installation

 - Schedule: Walk the line seasonally and after major storms.

 - Vegetation control: Keep a two- to three-foot clear strip to prevent shorts on hot wires and moisture against wood.
+If you notice sagging sections or leaning posts, our Farm Fence Repair team can restore your fence quickly and affordably.

 Step 7: Build the Line, Start to Finish